 The great overall impressions are slightly ruined by the average display.
-It’s solid for regular use and it has enough brightness to use it outside.
-Contrast is average for an IPS display but what makes a dent is only 56% coverage of the sRGB color gamut, making this device unsuitable for professional photo and video editing.
-A shame because the hardware inside it is top-notch.
+It’s solid for regular use, and it has enough brightness to use outside.
+Contrast is average for an IPS display, but only 56% coverage of the sRGB color gamut makes this device unsuitable for photo and video editing.
+A shame because the rest of the hardware is top-notch.

 Overall, if you don’t need a laptop for photo and video editing and are happy with the average color gamut, the Lenovo IdeaPad 5 with the Ryzen 4700U is a brilliant device.
 Tons of power, a long-lasting battery, plenty of fast storage, and a nice selection of extra features, and all that for a price that’s only five percent north of $800.